-School: Blythe Academy of Languages State and district curriculum standards are in place for all subjects.
-Teachers prepare a course syllabus that outlines these standards and the timeline for covering them, textbooks and other resources used in the classroom, grading policies, homework practices, and classroom management plans.
 Syllabi are shared with all parents at our Open House PTA in early September.
 Parents who do not attend can reference the syllabus on-line or request a hard copy.
 Each teacher maintains a web-site which includes the syllabus, weekly classroom updates, and teacher e-mail.
 Subject matter and courses are reviewed on a regular basis both within the grade level and from one level to the next.
 Parents are encouraged and welcome to be active participants in our school activities.

 In addition, our PTA has continued their Study Buddies volunteer tutorial program this year.
-A total of 84 volunteers serve 84+ students each week.